nwager/WebScraping-MiniProject/README.md

 The .py file scrapes the weather forecast from forecast.weather.gov and gets the high and low temperatures, time period, short description, and long description.

-To run the file without skipping any parameters, type into the CLI:
+To run the file without skipping any parameters, type into the console:

 `weatherscraper.py 5 2 minutes 'Portland'`